 The literature often takes a deficit approach when uncovering the academic experiences of Latinx and this can be further explored and countered with an approach of deeper understanding through a lens of resilience, a pedagogy of survival (Campa, 2013).
 Viewing students as equipped with wisdom and knowledge from the struggles of their upbringing positions their realities as source material for how to navigate the complexities of higher education and family.
-Incorporating a resilience framework cultivates meaning making of hardship and struggle as pathways for potential personal and academic success, and not as obstacles.
-While the struggles experienced by students differ from the struggles previously endured by their family, they are nonetheless struggles that can be overcome.
+Incorporating a resilience framework cultivates meaning making of hardship and struggles experienced by students differ from the struggles previously endured by their family, they are nonetheless struggles that can be overcome.